University of California, Merced: Campus

 The campus is bounded by Lake Yosemite on one side.
 Two irrigation canals run through the campus.
 The campus master plan was developed by Skidmore, Owings & Merrill, its initial infrastructure by Arup, and its first buildings were designed by Skidmore, Owings & Merrill, Thomas Hacker and Associates, and EHDD Architecture.
 The library and central power plant have been classified as Leadership in Energy and Environmental Design Gold structures in terms of their high energy efficiency and low environmental impact.
 The campus is located about 7 mi north of downtown Merced in the middle of a cattle ranch.

 Rather than build on 40 acre of protected land east of Lake Yosemite, where endangered fairy shrimp hatch in vernal pools, the school has built on a 230 acre parcel of grazing land south of campus, under a revised layout.
 The revised plan covers a total of 810 acre rather than the original 910 acre proposed in 2000.
 The new design was expected to impact a total of 81 acre of native wetlands in the region compared to the 121 acre forecast in the 2000 footprint.

 The Science and Engineering Building 2 opened in 2014.
 The Classroom and Office Building 2 opened in 2016.

 Kolligian Library

 The library was the first building to open on campus.
 During the Fall 2005 semester, while construction of other buildings was still underway, all academic courses were conducted in the library.
 Its official motto is "Not what other research libraries are, what they will be."

 The library contains more electronic holdings than print holdings, consisting of about 70,000 online journals and 3.965 million electronic books (including 3.15 million HathiTrust full-text books), compared to 102,000 print books.
 It provides access to 937 databases.

 Kolligian is a green library and has received LEED Gold certification.

+Dormitories

+The UC Merced campus has two main areas that contain residence housing on-campus.
+They offer Living Learning Communities (LLCs) to all students, bringing those together who have similar interests.
+There is South Campus (Granite Pass, Glacier Point, Sentinel Rock, and El Portal), and North Campus (Half Dome, Tenaya, Cathedral, Mariposa, Tuolomne, and the Valley Terraces).